A brief history of Walker Church

 This sort of thing didn’t go over well with his small-town flock.
 After he condemned the war in Vietnam from the pulpit, the organist, whose son was serving there, quit the church.
 Others left, too.

-With the membership rolls down to 42 and the church’s finances devastated, Bryan remained the pastor but took a job running a live-in seminar in social action for college students to earn a salary the church couldn’t provide.
-Worship moved from Sunday mornings in the sanctuary to Friday night potlucks and guitar singalongs in members’ homes.
+With the membership rolls down to 42 and the church’s finances devastated, Bryan remained the pastor but took a job running a live-in college seminar in social action to earn a salary the church couldn’t provide.
+Worship moved from Sunday mornings in the sanctuary to Friday night potlucks and guitar sing-alongs in members’ homes.
 Church offices were rented to draft counselors and education reformers, the sanctuary to avant-garde theater troupes such as the Minneapolis Ensemble, Palace, Out & About and Jeune Lune.
 T.B.
 Walker’s organ was dismantled and the altar transformed into a thrust stage.

 In 1976, after a six-year hiatus, Walker resumed Sunday services in the sanctuary.
-At first, the folks in the pews numbered the same as when the practice was abandoned – about a dozen.
-But the worship style was radically different: a half hour of congregational singing from a mimeographed songbook developed in the potluck days, readings from Lao Tzu, silent meditation, a tea break in the middle of the proceedings (later switched to the end and coffee added), special performances, a circle of communion and sharing of joys and concerns, ending with “Amazing Grace.”
+At first, the folks in the pews numbered the same as when the practice was abandoned – about a dozen out of an official membership of 35.
+But the worship style was radically different: a half hour of congregational singing from a mimeographed songbook developed in the potluck days, readings from the Way of Life by Lao Tzu, silent meditation, a tea break in the middle of the proceedings (later switched to the end and coffee added), special performances, a circle of communion and sharing of joys and concerns, ending with “Amazing Grace.”
 It was called a celebration.

 There was no group prayer; Jesus, after all, told us to pray in the closet, not in public.
 But traditional Scripture was read, usually the Old Testament, upon which Bryan often preached on themes of community and justice.
 He seldom invoked the name of Jesus, which he believed was too often misused to shame and oppress.